CAIRNS AND QUEENSLAND’S EAST COAST

-One of the great things about Australia is no matter what season there is usually a nice climate somewhere in the country.
+One of the great things about Australia is there is usually a nice climate somewhere in the country.
 While some regions melt under a relentless, summer sun that turns everything into a baked, red dessert, other parts are a perfect 28 degrees.
-During winter, while the rain and wind make the morning commuters blue, Northern Queensland is a pleasant 26 degrees.
+During winter, while the rain and wind make the Melbourne commuters blue, Cairns in northern Queensland is a pleasant 26 degrees.

 The town itself can be beautiful and also ugly.
-Walking along the boardwalk on warm autumn evenings when the lights shine over the waters and live music from buskers fills the air, it is nothing short of romantic.
+On romantic autumn evenings you can wander along the boardwalk.
+The lights shine over the waters and live music from buskers fills the air.
 During the day, when the lagoon is filled with screaming children and low tide reveals a beach of mud and silt, it is anything but romantic and you can understand why crocodiles like hanging out here.

 However, Cairns is a great place to base yourself while you’re exploring the region.
 I initially stayed for two days in a disappointing “resort” that reminded me of those motels in movies where dirty cops find dead hookers, although after driving an hour up to Port Douglas I discovered all the accommodation was twice as expensive, so drove back to Cairns and found a cool and comfortable hostel called the Dreamtime Traveller’s Rest and made day trips from there.